 [.29] .28 Medication Management and Administration.

-A. All staff who administer medications to residents shall have completed the medication administration course that is taught by a registered nurse who is approved by the Maryland Board of Nursing.
+A. All unlicensed staff who administer medications to residents shall have completed the medication administration course that is taught by a registered nurse who is approved by the Maryland Board of Nursing.

-B. The [assisted living] manager shall document completion of the medication technician training and certification as a medication technician by the Maryland board of Nursing per COMAR 10.39.04 in the personnel file or other readily available record of each unlicensed staff member who administers medications.
+B. The [assisted living] manager shall document completion of the medication technician training and certification as a medication technician by the Maryland Board of Nursing per COMAR 10.39.04 in the personnel file or other readily available record of each unlicensed staff member who administers medications.

 C. All medications shall be administered consistent with applicable requirements of COMAR 10.27.11.